ZEvans1/word-puzzle/README.md

 ## Description

 _A page for generating a word puzzle.
-A word is entered by the user and then consonants are replaced with spaces._
+A word is entered by the user and then vowels are replaced with dashes._

 ## Setup/Installation Requirements